 8. Gerd HOBBEN, *around 1633 Apen, +11.04.1701 ibid., Köter.

 According to the tax register of 1679 he was a very wealthy man and had one of the most valuable houses in Apen and the largest cash fortune in the parish.
-He was also pauper leader and married in first marriage 1654 in Apen Anna Stieffs (about 1635-1669) from Hüllstede and had with her four daughters, whose whereabouts are not yet known, and a son: Talke HOBBEN (*1656), Anna Sophia HOBBEN (*1658), Helena HOBBEN (1661-1708) and Catrina Sophia HOBBEN (*1667).
+He was also pauper leader and married in first marriage 1654 in Apen Anna Stieffs (about 1635-1669) from Hüllstede and had with her four daughters and a son: Talke HOBBEN (*1656) married the Apener Constabel Harmen Schoster (*1657) in 1681.
+Anna Sophia HOBBEN (1658-aft1718) and Helena HOBBEN (1661-1708) remained single.
+The whereabouts of Catrina Sophia HOBBEN (*1667) are not yet known.
 Eilert HOBBEN (1664-1714) became heir to the farm.

 9. Eilert HOBBEN, *08.05.1664 Apen, +24.10.1714 ibid., Köter.

 He married 1688 in Apen Maria ‚Elisabeth‘ Wemmje (1662-1734) from Westerstede and had with her 8 children, who were registered at her baptism partly as „Hoppen“, and of which at least three reached adulthood and married.
 The first-born Gerd HOBBEN (1689-1733) became the heir to the farm, see 10.a).
 Eylert HOBBEN (1699-1725) was as a soldier from 21.12.1721 to 25.11.1725 in Dutch service and with the ship „Prattenburg“ in Asia, where he died.
 In his pay book his mother signed as „Elisabeth Helene Hobben“.
 For the youngest son Daniel HOBBEN (1708-1792) see 10.b).